Inflectra/spira-documentation/docs/Spira-User-Manual/Application-Wide.md

     - paste them straight into the editor
     - click the button to upload an image
-    - click the image button's down arrow to add an image via a url (for security, only image on the same domain as SpiraPlan will display)
+    - click the image button's down arrow to add an image via a url (for security, only image on the same domain as Spira will display)
     - format an inserted image by: adding or hiding a caption; align the image left, center, or right; have text only above and below the image or make text wrap on its left or right
     - set alternate text on the image
     - attach a url link to the image